louisDBZ/2014_P1/documentation-resources/Presentation.md

 ![img.png](kindle_note.jpg)

+The convention is this one:

+put your notes and highlighted texts in the return file

+if your note is tagged with @@something, the note and the hightlited texts will be added to another file, then you will have this other file

+thepath of the file is parametered  thanks to the file_mapper.json file, that you should also provide

+Meaning that I will store for every person a folder with some data? plutot que de le mettre dans un autre fichier, le mettre dans le meme mais à la suite, en dessous..

+# possible improvments:

 2- La gestion des photos sur Kindle est compliquée : à tel point que je prend en photo mon kindle

-contacter Amazon?

 # Architecture logicielle